WELCOME TO OUR CHILDREN’S FAITH FORMATION PROGRAM!

 Faith Formation classes for young people in Pre-K through 6th grade run from 10:45-11:45 most Sundays.
 To see when our Faith Formation classes are happening, check our Faith Formation Calendar.

 Our curricula have been selected from materials created by the Unitarian Universalist Association or by Unitarian Universalists who have published independently.
-Below are the curriculum we run for our different age groups on a rotating basis.
-For details of our current curricula offerings, to register your child for our classes, or with other questions, contact our Minister of Faith Formation, Rev. Heather Concannon.
+Contact our Minister of Faith Formation, Rev. Joanna Lubkin with any questions.

 NURSERY: (BABIES-AGE 3)